This post may contain affiliate links. Please read our disclaimer for more info.

 You get one life… live it with purpose, love it passionately, make it matter.

-Remember that creating a life you love living is about taking the reigns of your own life.
+Remember that creating a life you love living is about taking the reins of your own life.
 If you want your life to look a certain way, you’re going to have to make it happen.

 It’s going to require you to know who you are and what you want – and to not be ashamed of that.
 When I realized that it was okay to be my own person and live out my vision for life, everything changed.